+Table 1609.3.4(b)(2)

-Table 1609.3.4(a)(2) K_d Values for Main Wind Force Resisting Systems Sited in Maui County a,b
+K_d Values for Components and Cladding of Buildings Sited in Maui County^{a,b}

-Topographic Location Main Wind Force Resisting Systems Main Wind For Systems w independent each orthogor Biaxially Symmetric and Axisymmetric Structures of in the County of Maui Mean Roof Height less than or equal to 100 ft.
+Components and Cladding Topographic Location on the County of Maui Mean Roof Height less than or equal to 100 ft.
 Mean Roof Height greater than 100 ft.
-Mean Roof Height less than or equal to 100 ft.
-Mean Roof Height greater than 100 ft. any Height and Arched Roof Structures Sites on the Island of Maui at an elevation not greater than 1000 ft.
-0.60 0.65 0.70 0.75 0.85 Sites on the Island of Maui at an elevation greater than 1000 ft.
-0.65 .70 0.75 0.80 0.90 All other sites on the Islands of Molokai and Lanai 0.80 0.85 0.80 0.85 0.95
+Risk Category IV Buildings and Structures Sites on the Island of Maui at an elevation not greater than 1000 ft 0.65 0.70 0.75 Sites on the Island of Maui at an elevation greater than 1000 ft.
+0.70 0.75 0.85 All other sites on the Islands of Molokai and Lanai 0.80 0.85 0.85 a.
+The values of K_d for other non-building structures indicated in ASCE-7 Table 26-4 shall be permitted.

-- a.
-The values of K_d for other non-building structures indicated in ASCE-7 Table 26-4 shall be permitted. - b.
-Site-specific probabilistic analysis of K_d based on wind-tunnel testing of topography and peak gust velocity profile shall be permitted to be submitted for approval by the Building Official, but K_d shall have a value not less than 0.60.
+b.
+Site-specific probabilistic analysis of K_d based on wind-tunnel testing of topography and peak gust velocity profile shall be permitted to be submitted for approval by the Building Official, but in any case subject to a minimum value of 0.65.